lchski/lucascherkewski.com/_newsletters/2021-12-26-225-a-few-books-feed-well.md

+---
+layout: study--newsletter
+title: 'A few books feed us well'
+number: '225'
+date: '2021-12-26 14:00:00'
+published: true
+---

 Good morning!
 Today’s the last Sunday of the year.
 It’s been a head-turning few weeks, capping off months full of ups and downs.
 I’m trying to take what little comforts I can, though even time off doesn’t feel so relaxing these days.
 Alas.

-The past few years, I’ve used the pre-Christmas newsletter to share a few books from the previous year of reading (see the [2020](https://lucascherkewski.com/hit-and-miss/172-five-books-for-the-year/), [2019](https://lucascherkewski.com/hit-and-miss/120-years-books/), [2018](https://lucascherkewski.com/hit-and-miss/68-reading-writing-healing/), or [2017](https://lucascherkewski.com/hit-and-miss/16-three-welcome-books/) editions).
+I’ve always used the pre-Christmas newsletter to share a few books from the previous year of reading (see the [2020](https://lucascherkewski.com/hit-and-miss/172-five-books-for-the-year/), [2019](https://lucascherkewski.com/hit-and-miss/120-years-books/), [2018](https://lucascherkewski.com/hit-and-miss/68-reading-writing-healing/), or [2017](https://lucascherkewski.com/hit-and-miss/16-three-welcome-books/) editions).
 [Last week, I wrote about this damn virus](https://lucascherkewski.com/hit-and-miss/224-staring-down-barrel-memes-good/), so this week we’ll pick up the tradition, if slightly altered in its timing—fitting, I think, during a holiday season when so many are adjusting traditions to suit the times.

 I read few books this year.
 I’m not sure why—other things were going on, I suppose, though not particularly moreso than in years past.
 Of [the ten books I shelved as “read” on Goodreads this year](https://www.goodreads.com/user/year_in_books/2021/27072166), eight were from a book club with friends (which confirms the power of accountability to others for getting things done).
-I’ll also include a few books I haven’t “read” fully, but have turned to this year.
-As always, in chronological(ish) order, since it’s the least offensive arbitrary hierarchy:
+I’ll also include a few books I haven’t “read” fully, but have turned to for comfort this year.
+As always, in chronological(ish) order, since it’s the arbitrary hierarchy that offends me least:

 1. [_Parable of the Sower_](https://www.goodreads.com/book/show/41161349-parable-of-the-sower) and [_Parable of the Talents_](https://www.goodreads.com/book/show/41161350-parable-of-the-talents) by Octavia Butler.
 These are in no way _cheery_ books—Butler’s depiction of the United States in the now near future (mid-2020s) hits close to home.
 But they offer a framework of sorts, for thinking through difficult times.
 (Indeed, [adrienne maree brown uses Butler’s work for just that](https://www.goodreads.com/book/show/29633913-emergent-strategy).)
 And Butler’s writing draws you right in.
 2. [_The Hundred Thousand Kingdoms_ by N.K.
 Jemisin](https://www.goodreads.com/book/show/6437061-the-hundred-thousand-kingdoms) (part of her _Inheritance_ trilogy, which I’m still reading through).
 A different feel from the _Broken Earth_ trilogy (which I recommended last year), but good nonetheless.
 As ever, I find Jemisin’s world-building to be worth the price of admission alone, with the story along the way compelling you through that world.